bharath0091/search/README.md

 <li>Maven 3.5.0</li>
 </ul>
 Note : Angular and its dependencies would be downloaded automatically from maven install.
-It is not must to install Node, NPM, Angular CLI for the begining.
+It is not must to install Node, NPM, Angular CLI for the beginning.

 ## Logging